 "We controlled the match and we're sad about the last minute, but we're also happy because it was important to score and we did."

-Indeed, Mesut Ozil's 53rd-minute strike, which had cancelled out Franck Ribery's first-half opener, means that Madrid need only win 1-0 on home soil to book their place in the final and Pepe is anticipating a very different game in the Spanish capital next Wednesday.
+Mesut Ozil's 53rd-minute strike, which had cancelled out Franck Ribery's first-half opener, means that Madrid only need a 1-0 win on home soil to book their place in the final, and Pepe is anticipating a very different game in the Spanish capital next Wednesday.

 "[Real Madrid legend] Juanito once said that 90 minutes at the Bernabeu is a very long time," the defender mused.
 "And we have the quality with which to turn the score around."